Is Saving $1,000 a Month Good? A Clear Guide to Your Financial Future

 A Specific Purchase

 Do you have a specific purchase planned that you are saving for?
-This could be a down payment on a house, buying a car, or something related to a hobby of yours.
+This could be a down payment on a house, buying a car, or something related to your hobby.

 Retirement